jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/02-VideoBasics.md

   frame.append(bg)
 ```

 This creates a *bitmap*, really just a list of pixels, and adds that to our frame.
+(You don't have to worry about what's going on in this function!)

-To change the color of those pixels, we can just call the `background()` function!
+To change the color of those pixels, we can just call the `background()` function:

 ```python
 background(white)